Section II: Metaverse Use Cases in the Financial Services Industry

 The metaverse offers a potentially lucrative environment for commerce.
 According to current estimates, there are 37.6 million users spending over $28 billion per year in the metaverse.58 As individuals are projected to spend more time in the metaverse, they may potentially be more prone to engage in commerce by purchasing virtual goods.
 Consumers in the metaverse reportedly hold a total of $163 billion in value in total digital payments, with a median value of $500 per user, and an average of over $7,300, including crypto assets across various metaverse platforms.59 Bitcoin, Ethereum, and Robux (the main currency for the centralized gaming platform Roblox) are the most commonly held digital payments in the metaverse.60 They are followed by V-bucks (the digital payment on Fortnite’s platform), MANA (the digital payment for Decentraland) and SAND (the digital payment for The Sandbox).61 Market participants have noted that metaverse users also have a stronger desire to use crypto assets compared to most e-commerce shoppers.62

 On Roblox, users purchase the Robux digital payment through a process known as a “booking.”
-Bookings, which can be processed via one-time purchases or monthly subscriptions (typically through payment processors or cards), can be used to purchase virtual goods and services on Roblox.63 In the past year, Roblox saw bookings increase to $1.12 billion, a 25 percent increase over the previous year.64 Decentralized platforms also offer users opportunities to purchase virtual items in the metaverse, including skins, emotes, names and land.65 Two notable examples are The Sandbox and Decentraland, which are Ethereum-based virtual worlds where players can build, own and monetize gaming experiences in economies based on the platforms’ native tokens.66 However, it is important to note that the native tokens for both of these platforms are currently the subject of regulatory scrutiny as to their legal status within U.S. securities law.67
+Bookings, which can be processed via one-time purchases or monthly subscriptions (typically through payment processors or cards), can be used to purchase virtual goods and services on Roblox.63 In the past year, Roblox reportedly saw its quarterly bookings increase to $1.12 billion, up 25 percent year over year.64 Decentralized platforms also offer users opportunities to purchase virtual items in the metaverse, including skins, emotes, names and land.65 Two notable examples are The Sandbox and Decentraland, which are Ethereum-based virtual worlds where players can build, own and monetize gaming experiences in economies based on the platforms’ native tokens.66 However, it is important to note that the native tokens for both of these platforms are currently the subject of regulatory scrutiny as to their legal status within U.S. securities law.67

 Some market participants believe that metaverse payments may further accelerate the trend toward digital commerce and away from physical commerce as a result of fundamental changes in technology that drive how consumers engage with merchants and service providers.68 If users become more accustomed to conducting financial services in the metaverse, this may ultimately shape how investors wish to interact with financial market professionals, including within the securities industry.69 In addition, metaverse environments, particularly those involving wearable devices (such as headsets or other devices that connect to the body and gather biometric data), may allow for the collection of far greater amounts of information on users that financial services firms can acquire from data brokers.70 Such data can be acquired by firms for a variety of uses, including improving customer acquisition and conducting market research.71